 Have a comment about this post?
 We’d love to hear from you.

-Sukirtha is a Benefits Realization Leader at Canada Health Infoway where she works with diverse stakeholders and partners to conduct benefits evaluations to assess the value of digital health investments.
+Sukirtha is Manager of Evaluation Methods at Canada Health Infoway where she works with diverse stakeholders and partners to evaluate the impact of digital health investments.